torstein-vik/zophie/PLANNING.md

 - The functor to Top which gives the underlying Zariski topology of a scheme
 - The functor to Top which gives the complex topology on the complex points (for schemes where this makes sense)
 - The global sections functor to rings
 - A few examples of cohomology functors.
+- The functor that takes a scheme to its functor of points.
+The target category here is the functor category Fun(CRing, Set)

+Notes on cohomology functors:
-This is really complicated, due to the dependence on zero, one or two integers, a Grothendieck topology, and a sheaf
+- This is really complicated, due to the dependence on zero, one or two integers, a Grothendieck topology, and a sheaf.
+And this is just for sheaf cohomology, other cohomologies depend on other things.
+Should we introduce cohomology as a family of functors indexed by a natural number, or as a single functors into graded/bigraded abelian groups?
+There are several other issues to resolve here...

 #### Various topological categories